KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+#### ■2023/07/26

+- Fixes an issue in the Companion Mission "For I Have Touched the Sky" where canceling the submission of an item to the character "Yukong" would cause abnormal game graphics.

+- Fixes an issue on PC devices where there was a chance of encountering large purple blocks during the battle with the enemy "Phantylia the Undying."

+- Fixes an issue in the battle against the enemy "Phantylia the Undying" where there was a chance of abnormal skill performance when the Ultimate "Cloudhymn Roar" is used.

+- Fixes an issue on some mobile devices where the Astral Express' lights on the login screen were displayed in red.

+- Fixes an issue where some achievement descriptions in "The Rail Unto the Stars" were displayed abnormally.

+- Fixes an issue in the Companion Mission "For I Have Touched the Sky" where some subtitles did not match the voiceovers.

 #### ■2023/07/23

 - Fixes an issue in the "Scene 1: The Chase Is On" and "Scene 4: Vanquishing Evils" of the "Tales of the Fantastic" event, where the stage may fail to verify under specific circumstances.